ansuz/ansuzjs/README.md

 If you look in lib/deps, you'll find `deps.js`, a tiny dependency manager.
 I've detailed in sourcetree.json (which is actually an informal format called "cjdson") which functions depend on each other.
 You can generate a list of what functions are actually necessary for your purposes by entering their names into the array in `need.json`. call deps.js, and it will produce the full array of dependencies.

 I've written these libs to have minimal dependencies, but as it grows I may need to compromise that ideal.
 This system should help with that, and I plan to improve these script to automatically generate dependencies by interpreting your source code directly.
 WEEEEEEEeeeeeeeeeeeeeee!

+## Contributions

+I've included `bignumber.js`, `ki.js`, and `ki.extend.js`.
+All of these will work in the browser.
+The bignum library works locally as well, while the latter two are limited to the browser (since they're for working with the DOM).

+I'll be giving them the `deps.js` treatment as well, so you will be able to write minimal, functional, powerful clientside code without falling into the jquery pit of despair.